rishiraj88/photobasket/README.md

 # Photo Basket
-Photo Search implemented with the following technologies:
+Photo Search implemented with the following:
 - Web UI with React/TypeScript
-- WIP backend APIs with NodeJS, Spring Boot and FastAPI
+- [WIP] backend APIs with NodeJS, Spring Boot and FastAPI

 ## Photo Basket (an online photo library)
 - Photo Search Tool implemented with RESTful APIs in Backend, React in Frontend; with TypeScript in full stack.